alex-calderwood/spindle/README.md

-# Spindle - Naive Twine Generation
+# Spindle - (work in progress)

+Machine-human cowriting is still in a nascent stage.
+Spindle is a tool that for interactive, branching fiction writing.

 ![Spindle](spindle.png)